kiseitai2/html2faxcover/README.txt

 Usage:
- This program accepts all of the options sent by AvantFax and used by HylaFax's faxcover.
+ This program accepts all of the options sent by AvantFax and used by HylaFax's faxcover (see http://linux.die.net/man/1/faxcover).
 However, since the program connects to your MySQL database of choice, I supplied a couple of extra command line options!
  -u Allows you to specify the username for the database.
  -U Allows you to specify the engine to be used.
 It will be removed in future releases
     unless I add support for other database types (sqlite, MariaDB, etc).